Skip to main content

 Frequently Asked Questions

-Is a Boxer or Golden Retriever better for apartments?
+Is a Boxer or a Golden Retriever better for apartments?

-Both breeds have similar apartment suitability — a possible fit, depending on the individual dog and management.
+Both breeds have similar apartment suitability — manageable in apartments when daily exercise commitments are met.
 Check your building's noise policy and how much daily outdoor time you can reliably commit to.

 Which breed sheds more, Boxer or Golden Retriever?